2022 Chinese military exercises around Taiwan: Escalation of tensions

 On 9 January 2021, the US State Department under Mike Pompeo announced that it was Lifting Self-Imposed Restrictions on the U.S.-Taiwan Relationship, drawing protest from the PRC.

 On 10 June 2022, PRC Defense Minister Wei Fenghe warned that "if anyone dares to split Taiwan from China, the Chinese army will definitely not hesitate to start a war", adding that it "would have no choice but to fight ... and crush any attempt of Taiwan independence" to safeguard "national sovereignty and territorial integrity."
 U.S. Secretary of Defense Lloyd Austin responded by condemning China's "provocative, destabilising" military activity near Taiwan.

-The week before Nancy Pelosi's visit, Xi Jinping warned Joe Biden in a phone call that Washington should abide by the One China principle and that "those who play with fire will perish by it".
+The week before Nancy Pelosi's visit, General Secretary of the Chinese Communist Party Xi Jinping warned U.S. President Joe Biden in a phone call that Washington should abide by the One China principle and that "those who play with fire will perish by it".
 Biden told reporters that U.S. military officials believed Pelosi's visit was "not a good idea right now".